zhangchl007/MCW-App-modernization/HOL/Hands-on lab unguided - App modernization.md

     -   **AzureSearchServiceUrl**: To get this value, go into the Azure portal, select your search service, then the \"policies\" index, and then \"Search explorer."
 Copy the full URL within the URL field.
 Make sure to include the entire path, even the \"&search=\*\" at the end (e.g., <https://contosoinsurance.search.windows.net/indexes/policies/docs?api-version=2015-02-28&search=*>)

-    -   **AzureSearchQueryApiKey**: Insert the query key value from your Azure Search service, which can be found by selecting your search service in Azure, selecting Keys, then selecting Manage query keys, and coping the displayed key (or create one if none exist) (e.g., 1A80181B30F975CFE252E4FDDAA657DC)
+    -   **AzureSearchQueryApiKey**: Insert the query key value from your Azure Search service, which can be found by selecting your search service in Azure, selecting Keys, then selecting Manage query keys, and copying the displayed key (or create one if none exist) (e.g., 1A80181B30F975CFE252E4FDDAA657DC)

 #### Exit criteria